kinode-dao/kinode-book/src/cookbook/manage_child_processes.md

 - `name: Option<String>`: This parameter specifies the name of the process.
 If set to None, the process is automatically assigned a numerical identifier, resulting in a ProcessId formatted like `123456789:my-package:john.uq`.

-- `wasm_path: String`: Indicates the location of the compiled WebAssembly (WASM) bytecode for the process.
+- `wasm_path: String`: Indicates the location of the compiled WebAssembly (wasm) bytecode for the process.
 This path should be relative to the `/pkg` directory in your project.

 - `on_exit: OnExit`: Determines the behavior of the process upon termination, whether due to completion, a crash, or a panic.
 OnExit is an enum with three potential values: